Skip to content

 **/*.min.js

-If your project requires ckeditor-specific linting, and you have the dependencies in a package.json file then you can install them using:
+If your project requires linting of js for ckeditor, and if the relevant dependencies are listed in a package.json file, then you can install those dependencies by adding the following to your .gitlab-ci.yml:

 composer: